if your registration has expired more than 3 months ago.

 How to apply

-- your Customer Reference Number (CRN), Australian Company Number (ACN) or Australian Business Number (ABN) if known
+your CRN, Australian Company Number (ACN) or Australian Business Number (ABN) if known

-- the preference for your common due date (please provide more than 1 date as your first choice may be unavailable), or additional dates if you require more than 1 common due date.
+the preference for your common due date (please provide more than 1 date as your first choice may be unavailable), or additional dates if you require more than 1 common due date.
 The most suitable common due date will be chosen from the dates provided

-a list of the registration numbers to be attached to each common due date
+a list of the registrations to be attached to each common due date

-the name of the individual or joint registered operators—the request must be signed by all parties to ensure they all agree to having their registration on a common due date
+the name of the individual or joint registered operators—the request must be signed by all parties to ensure they all agree to having their registrations on a common due date

-a signed request if a company/business requires a common due date—signed either by the organisation's proprietor, fleet manager or someone in authority.
+a signed request if a company/business requires a common due date—signed either by the organisation's proprietor, fleet manager or someone in authority on company letterhead.

 Note: a common due date cannot be removed or added to a registration via Transport and Main Roads online services.